aizu-wakamatsu/gt/README.md

 ## Note

 In this quarter, 2024-1Q, we will conduct this research with the course Ventures Experience Workshops 9.
+In this workshop, we will develop ECG measuring system on the toilet.

 ## repo description